How to Apply

 To work as part of a team to assist in the development, implementation and monitoring of clinical pharmacy services in Solid Organ Transplant in both the inpatient and outpatient setting; to ensure and promote the safe, rational, efficacious and cost-effective use of drug therapy; to provide leadership for Solid Organ Transplant services including developing guidelines and policies, staff training activities, developing quality improvement processes, and to assist in the clinical training of staff, residents and students.

 This will be a full-time, day shift (rotating weekends) position.
-The position is designed to spend approximately 3-4 months per year each practicing in inpatient lung transplant/pulmonary medicine, outpatient kidney transplant, and outpatient liver transplant with occasional coverage of the inpatient abdominal transplant service.
+This position is designed to spend time rotating between outpatient lung transplant/pulmonary clinic, inpatient lung transplant/pulmonary service, and outpatient abdominal clinic, with occasional coverage of the inpatient abdominal transplant service.

 For more information about the UMHS Department of Pharmacy Services, see our annual report at: https://www.medicine.umich.edu/dept/pharmacy/pharmacy-annual-report